yakshitgupta310/EzyMail/README.md

     It has been hosted online using Railway.

 ## 🌟 Features
-- ✅ AI-powered smart replies for Gmail
+- ✅ AI-powered smart replies for Gmail with seamless integration into Gmail UI compose box.
 - ✅ Text rephrasing with multiple tone options
 - ✅ REST API for seamless integration with the Chrome extension
 - ✅ Secure & scalable Spring Boot backend